iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 # next calculate the gene concordance vectors
 iqtree2 -te scfl.cf.tree --gcf loci.treefile --prefix gcf -T 128

+# finally we do a dummy analysis, just to get the branch lengths in coalescent units from ASTRAL to add to our table at the end
+# note the -blfix option, which keeps the original branch lengths - this makes the scfs meaningless, but is here
+# simply to allow us to extract branch lengths in coalescent units frmo the ASTRAL tree in a convenient table
+# we set scfl to 1, which saves time given the scfs are already meaningless, never use the sCFs from this analysis!!!
+iqtree2 -te astral_species_annotated.tree -blfix -p loci.best_model.nex --scfl 1 --prefix coalescent_bl -T 128
 ```

-These two command lines will produce a lot of output files, but the key files are:
+These three command lines will produce a lot of output files, but the key files are:

 * `gcf.cf.stat`: a table with the gCF values, as well as gDF1, gDF2, gDFP, and many other things (including all the ASTRAL labels)
 * `scfl.cf.stat`: the equivalent table for scfl values (including all the ASTRAL labels)
+* `coalescent_bl.cf.stat`: the dummy table from which we'll get our coalescent branch lengths
 * `gcf.cf.tree`: the tree file with lots of annotations

 You can download these files here: [scfl_gcf.zip](https://github.com/user-attachments/files/15922034/scfl_gcf.zip)